omega-gg/documentation/consulting/README.md

 deployment process through an Azure based continuous integration.
 We hold your hand until the application runs on concrete hardware inside your very own hands.

-Supported platforms: Windows, macOS, Linux, iOS, Android, Apple TV, Android TV
+Supported platforms:
+- Windows
+- macOS
+- Linux
+- iOS and Apple TV
+- Android and Android TV

 ## We publish your application on all major marketplaces